Applying from outside the UK

 The Visa Advice & Compliance team have created a guidance document on how to answer some of the key questions in the form.
 This is not an exhaustive list, so if anything remains unclear, please do not hesitate to contact us.

 Once you have completed the application form on-line you will be asked to book an appointment at a visa application centre if you have not been able to verify your identity using the UK Immigration ID App, and in most cases make the fee payment online.
 The date you pay your application fee is your application date and your finances should tie in with this.
 The process varies depending on which country you are making your application from.

 Video guides to the application process

 The University of Sheffield, in collaboration with the Home Office, has produced the following videos to offer an insight into the visa application process.
 Please click on the link to view the video on Vimeo:

-The current fee for a student visa is £348 (or local currency equivalent).
+The current fee for a student visa is £363 (or local currency equivalent).
 From 4 October 2023 the charge will increase to £490.